 Goat milk has smaller fat globules than cow milk, which makes it naturally homogenized.
 Goat milk is more easily digested than cow milk.

 BENEFITS OF VITAMIN C -- (Body)

-HELPS PREVENT: Cardiovascular Disease, Inflammatory Disease, Diabetes, Eye Disease, Duration of Common Cold.
-Protects Immune System.
-Has antioxidants and reduces free radicals.
-Has a natural antihistamine.
-Speeds up recovery of broken bones.
-Reduces stress.
+HELP PREVENT: Cardiovascular Disease, Inflammatory Disease, Diabetes, Eye Disease, Duration of Common Cold.
+Protect Immune System.
+Antioxidants reduce free radicals.
+Natural antihistamine.
+Speed up recovery of broken bones.
+Reduce stress.

 VITAMIN C DEFICIENCY SIGNS

 Chronic Painful Joints/Muscles